GoogleCloudPlatform/bank-of-anthos/terraform/README.md

 ## Delete the sample and the cluster

-Once you have finished working wit the sample, you can tear down the sample application and the cluster
+Once you have finished working with the sample, you can tear down the sample application and the cluster

 1. Run `terraform destroy` from the `terraform` directory.